maths/moodle-qbank_importasversion/README.md

 ## Credits ##

-This plugin was created at the 2023 MootDACH DevCamp by Tim Hunt, Michael Kallweit (please add your names).
+This plugin was created at the 2023 MootDACH DevCamp by Tim Hunt, Michael Kallweit, Andreas Steiger (please add your names).

 ## License ##